Join our newsletter for updates and exclusive content!

 Down Slippers for Winter Van Life

-I debated buying down slippers for about 6 months, and let me tell you, I am SO glad I pulled the trigger.
+I debated buying down slippers for about 6 months before buying them, and let me tell you, I am SO glad I pulled the trigger.
 5 days a week, I go straight from the slopes, to sitting at my laptop in the van working for 8 hours.
 Being able to put down slippers on right away is key for allowing my toes to thaw out and stay warm throughout the day.
 In general, your floors are going to get cold because they are sitting on a metal sheet with cold air flowing beneath them.
 Some people choose to install 12V heated floors, others, like us, choose to get cork floor + down slippers.

 down slippers for winter van life